-Two or more employer groups may amalgamate or join the Scheme under one employer after a buy-out or acquisition.
-The newly formed employer must submit the following information to HEALTH_GROUP_UNDERWRITERS@discovery.co.za.f or consideration:
+After a buyout or acquisition, two or more employer groups may amalgamate and join the Scheme under one employer.
+The newly formed employer must submit the following information to HEALTH_GROUP_UNDERWRITERS@discovery.co.za for consideration:

-- A letter from the employer confirming the group's amalgamation as well as the reason for the amalgamation - A letter from the employer asking for a review of their group decision, with confirmation of the compulsory nature of the new employer - An up-to-date employer application form with specific reference to the 'Details of your company's employees' section of the employer application form - A demographic report of current active members under each employer group, and a combined report of active members of the employer groups together.
-They can ask for this from the quotations department by sending an email to quotationrequests_health@discovery.co.za.
+- A letter from the employer confirming the group's amalgamation as well as the reason for the amalgamation - A letter from the employer requesting for a review of their group decision, with confirmation of the compulsory nature of the new employer - An up-to-date employer application form with specific reference to the "Details of your company's employees" section of the application form - A demographic report of current active members under each employer group, and a combined report of active members of the employer groups together.
+They can ask for this from the quotations department by sending an email to quotationrequests health@discovery.co.za.

-We will take about 24 hours to decide about the underwriting after we have received the information.
+We will take about 24 hours to decide about underwriting after we have received the information.